WalnutZtudio/wz-child/README.md

-# wz-child
+# WZ-child

 Child Theme by WalnutZtudio